 \subsubsection{Dimensions of Creativity Considered}

-The criteria of creativity defined by \cite{maher10} cover exactly the Boden's three criteria.
-In particular, novelty is intended as how different the artifact is from known artifacts in its class.
-Value is quantified considering how the potentially creative artifact compares in utility, performance, or attractiveness to other artifacts in its class.
+The criteria of creativity defined by \cite{maher10} cover exactly Boden's three criteria.
+In particular, novelty is intended here as a measure of how different the artifact is from known artifacts in its class.
+Value is quantified by considering how the potentially creative artifact compares in utility, performance, or attractiveness to other artifacts in its class.
 Finally, unexpectedness is defined as the variation from expectation developed for the next new artifact in its class.